danielmahon/gatsby-remark-relative-images/README.md

 exports.onCreateNode = ({ node }) => {
   fmImagesToRelative(node, {
-    // The root of "media_folder" in your config.yml
+    // [Optional] The root of "media_folder" in your config.yml
     // Defaults to "static"
     staticFolderName: 'static',
-    // Include the following fields, use dot notation for nested fields
+    // [Optional] Include the following fields, use dot notation for nested fields
+    // All fields are included by default
     include: ['featured'],
-    // Exclude the following fields, use dot notation for nested fields
+    // [Optional] Exclude the following fields, use dot notation for nested fields
     exclude: ['featured.hidden'],
   });
 };